idris-lang/Idris-dev/docs/tutorial/modules.rst

 .. note::
     If any definition is given an export modifier, then all names with no modifier are assumed to be ``private``.

-For our ``btree`` module, it makes sense for the tree data type and the functions to be exported as ``abstract``, as we see below:
+For our ``Btree`` module, it makes sense for the tree data type and the functions to be exported as ``abstract``, as we see below:

 .. code-block:: idris